 IGM Financial is committed to bettering the lives of Canadians, by better planning and managing their money.
-Across our businesses and in our communities, we have seen first-hand how better planned and managed money can change lives and make the world a better place.

 Our values have been articulated by our people.
 These values are shaped by the shared principles that guide how we engage with our people, our clients, our shareholders and our communities.
 We are: